nolanlawson/css-talk-2022/markdown.md

 the browser's rendering loop.
 The total time spent is the same.
 So this DevTools warning can be very misleading.

 [Demo](https://nolanlawson.github.io/measure-style-and-layout/)

+---

+# APIs that force style/layout recalc

+- `getBoundingClientRect`
+- `offsetWidth`
+- `getComputedStyle`
+- `innerText` 🤯
+- etc.

+???

+Now if you're interested in the full list of browser APIs that force style/layout recalculation, Paul Irish has a master list that is very useful.
+It contains some APIs that seem obvious (like `getBoundingClientRect`) and others that are a bit suprising (like `innerText`).
+Some force style _and_ layout, whereas others only force style.

+I have this linked in my slide notes: https://gist.github.com/paulirish/5d52fb081b3570c81e3a